lborg019/alain.xyz/portfolio/blog/the-making-of-alain-xyz/index.md

 [Jen Simmons' in her Podcast *The Web Ahead*](http://thewebahead.net/) said *Everyone wants to make their own **CMS***, that idea extends to Game Devs, *everyone wants to make their own **Game Engine***, or with musicians, *everyone wants to make their own unique **Sound***, or artists, *everyone wants to make their own **Style** or **Comic**.* I guess it's that desire to really make an strong impact on the world that drives people to *reinvent*.

 Still, I succumbed to the temptation and built a custom website.

-Basically I wanted a single page web app that:
+## Design Goals

 1. Prerenders the page for the user to save that initial render step.